 You can do that by using several tools, the first of which is self-awareness.

-Before the holiday dinner and even before the preparations begin, Try to bring to your awareness that you are heading towards an atmosphere that may require mental abilities of a slightly different kind.
+Prior to holiday dinner and even before the actual preparations begin, Try to bring to your awareness that you are heading towards an atmosphere that may require mental abilities of a slightly different kind.

-Once you know that Aunt Emily will probably say derisive things about your food (that you worked so hard to prepare) and there is nothing you can do to prevent it because she is who she is - Your approach will be much lighter.
+Once you have made peace with the fact that Aunt Emily will probably say derisive things about your food quality (that you worked so hard to prepare) and there is nothing you can do to prevent it because she is who she is - Your approach will be much lighter.

 If you are aware in advance that your cousin Kirk tends to throw out snarky comments after he's had a few drinks, And he probably will this time, too - You won't be overly excited when it actually happens.

-Your self-awareness about the process of technical organization for the holiday dinner, along with all the attention required for all the little details, may cause you to become irritable very quickly.
+for the holiday dinner, along with all the attention required for all the little details, may cause you to become irritable very quickly.
 That's precisely why your ability to stop and take a deep breath will be much needed.
-And this is the self-awareness towards which we direct you.

 'And why is this happening?'
 You must be asking.